-The image was captured in October 2017 by NASA's Juno spacecraft at a distance of less than 12,000 miles above the Jovian cloud tops.
+The image was captured in October 2017 by Juno at a distance of less than 12,000 miles above the Jovian cloud tops.

 According to NASA scientist Jack Connerney, deputy principal investigator of the Juno mission, previous images of Jupiter have been taken at the equator where orange, red, and white hues dominate.

-But that's not what Juno looks like from all angles.
+But that's not what Jupiter looks like from all angles.

 This time-lapse video from NASA shows how the cyclones dance around the poles.
 The video was created by digitally extrapolating two images that were taken nine minutes apart and attempts to show how the clouds move in 29 hours.
 "The computer animation shows that circular storms tend to swirl, while bands and zones appear to flow," said NASA.

 "It's probably mostly ammonia ice, but there may be water ice mixed into it, so it's not exactly like the snow that we have [on Earth]," Bolton told Space.com.
 "And I was using my imagination when I said it was snowing there — it could be hail."